An account of a visit to a Dezome Shiki, but first – all about the dezome shiki…

 At the Kawagoe District Kawajima firefighters New Year festival the Kawajima Town mascots also made an appearance at the ceremony.
 They were around during the period of the demonstrations too, for people to get a photo with them.

-Location: The festival takes part in the car park of the Kawajima Town Office and Kawajima Town Libray.
+Location: The Kawajima branch of Kawagoe District’s dezome shiki festival takes part in the car park of the Kawajima Town Office and Kawajima Town Library.
 Both of which are beside Heisei No Mori Park where you can park for free.
 The library and town offices car park is closed off to the public during the period of the event.
 Map below.